Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-running-distributed-pytorch-models-on-snowflake/getting-started-with-running-distributed-pytorch-models-on-snowflake.md

 ### What You Learned
 - How to extract features from customer, menu, and purchase history.
-- How to preprocess data using the Snowpark ML library.
+- How to preprocess data.
 - How to train a PyTorch DLRM model with distributed processing on GPUs.
 - How to register the model and deploy it to a container runtime environment.
 - How to run predictions and visualize recommendations on Streamlit.